emily-brown-codez/ChristmasMadLib/README.md

 Fun With Python for Christmas

  - I got the idea to create this Mad Lib program while going through the book "Learn Python the hard way" by Zed A. Shaw.
+It's the Christmas season so you might as well make your own song.

  - Setup: To run the following application, I used these:
      - Spyder 3.0 (You may use others)